-Blogs are generally thought of as series of time-stamped articles “posts” but in fact, a huge number of websites actually have a blog platform as their base but focus on the linking of static “pages” together (more on this below).
+Blogs are generally thought of as series of time-stamped articles “posts” but in fact, a huge number of websites actually have a blog platform as their base with a primary focus of linking static “pages” together (more on this below).

 Blogging for Learning: